 SECURITY, NOT COMPROMISES

 One critical step for boards to take to ensure higher security protection involves securing the highly confidential information they have at their fingertips.
-By adopting a board portal, like DiliTrust Exec, board members can trust that their data (stored locally on servers in Europe, the Middle East and Canada), is GDRP compliant and ISO 27001 certified.
+By adopting a board portal, like DiliTrust, board members can trust that their data (stored locally on servers in Europe, the Middle East and Canada), is GDRP compliant and ISO 27001 certified.
 To find out more information about how secure the DiliTrust Exec board portal is, please contact a member of our team today.